ether/ep_table_of_contents/README.md

-# Builds a table of contents
+# Builds a table of contents into the Etherpad interface

-Not working fully yet

-Install via the /admin/plugins UI in Etherpad Lite.

-# TODO
+Enable under settings
+Create headings, watch the TOC populate in real time.